wacncontent/CustomizeTool/output/articles/service-bus/service-bus-nodejs-how-to-use-queues.md

 ### Set up an Azure Service Bus connection

-The Azure module reads the environment variables AZURE\_SERVICEBUS\_NAMESPACE and AZURE\_SERVICEBUS\_ACCESS\_KEY to obtain information required to connect to Service Bus.
+The Azure module reads the environment variables AZURE_SERVICEBUS_NAMESPACE and AZURE_SERVICEBUS_ACCESS_KEY to obtain information required to connect to Service Bus.
 If these environment variables are not set, you must specify the account information when calling **createServiceBusService**.

 For an example of setting the environment variables in a configuration file for an Azure Cloud Service, see [Node.js Cloud Service with Storage][].

-For an example of setting the environment variables in the Azure portal for an Azure Website, see [Node.js Web Application with Storage][].
+For an example of setting the environment variables in the Azure Management Portal for an Azure Website, see [Node.js Web Application with Storage][].

 ## Create a queue